-An improvement of the work environment (e.g., reducing the number of overtime work hours and increasing wages), enhancement of educational and training programs for employees, and the introduction of IT technology are important initiatives to address the shortage.
+An improvement of the work environment (e.g., the Japanese government has enforced an upper limit of overtime working hours since April 2024 to reduce the number of overtime work hours and increasing wages), enhancement of educational and training programs for employees, and the introduction of IT technology are important initiatives to address the shortage.
 Construction companies will inevitably be required to face and address these industrial challenges, which may increase their labor costs and capital investment in plant and equipment.